ENGLISH

 That is exhilarating, but it goes back towards our origins, understanding the way the world works and how that ties to who we are, and how we interact with the world, and how we interact with each other.

-And so it’s not as though scientists are some weirdo, something that’s scrolled away in a closet.
+And so it’s not as though scientists are some weirdo, something that’s squirreled away in a closet.
 We are- all scientists are very human, complete with all the pros and cons of human activity.
 And it’s something that is shared amongst every human activity.
-Whether you’re an artist, chef, engineer, it’s-it’s really a shared activity.
+Whether you’re an artist, chef, engineer, it’s really a shared activity.

 There are some real realities to being a scientist that are hard.
 There’s always this sense of uncertainty in the back of your mind that you don’t quite understand what it is you’re doing.